HannaGreentree/icook/README.md

 ---

-# 🧩 Version Control (M iv)
+# Version Control (M iv)
 ### Overview
 Version control was managed using **VS Code** and later GitHub.
-GitHub was introduced at the end of the project; therefore, the commit history does not reflect the actual development timeline.
+GitHub was introduced at the end of the project; therefore, commit history does not reflect the actual development timeline.
 After learning its importance, commits were recreated to represent each development stage.

 ### Commit Timeline
 | Step | Commit Message | Description |